YassineTemessek/OriginOfLanguagesLvl4/README.md

 - `https://github.com/YassineTemessek/LinguisticComparison`

+To obtain the LV3 artifacts that LV4 validates, see `docs/GETTING_LV3_OUTPUTS.md`.

 ## Recommended GitHub "About" description

 Theory + validation blueprint (LV4) for the Ancient Semitic Root Hypothesis, built on LV3 similarity scoring and ranked lead discovery.